wp-plugins/azurecurve-series-index/readme.txt

 == Changelog ==
 Changes and feature additions for the Posts Archive plugin:
+= 1.0.4 =
+* Fix bug in display of series index header
 = 1.0.3 =
 * Multilanguage support added
 = 1.0.2 =